Southern Communities for a Green New Deal Policy Platform

 Together, we remembered the lives lost, discussed the impact on Mississippi fishing communities, and lifted up the role of art and culture in disaster.
-Speakers included a former Deepwater Horizon rig worker, local advocates, and recovery leaders, all offering first hand knowledge of impact and community solutions.
+Speakers included a former Deepwater Horizon rig worker, local advocates, and recovery leaders, all offering first-hand knowledge of impact and community solutions.
 The content of this report comes from their offerings.
-Click here to read the report.

 Fair Housing, Climate & Health Report

 Each year for the last nine years, the Center for Fair Housing in Mobile, Alabama has held a Regional Justice Leadership Summit bringing together leaders and advocates across the South working on housing issues and a range of other social justice issues.
-This year's summit, over 300 people from across the country came together virtually to connect the dots between fair housing, health, criminal justice, immigration, and the climate crisis.
+At this year's summit, over 300 people from across the country came together virtually to connect the dots between fair housing, health, criminal justice, immigration, and the climate crisis.
 The content of this report comes from the expert testimony shared during the Summit.
-Click here to read the report.

 Report on the Carrizo Comecrudo Tribunal on Human Rights

-Environmental Justice & Philanthropy: Challenges & Opportunities for Alignment - Gulf South and Midwest Case Studies
+Challenges & Opportunities for Alignment: Gulf South and Midwest Case Studies

 The Gulf Coast Center for Law & Policy was honored to partner with Building Equity & Alignment for Impact (BEA-I), the Tishman Environment and Design Center at the New School University, and Little Village Environmental Justice Organization (LVEJO) on a landscape assessment study that led to this report, prepared by Ana Isabel Baptista, Ph.D., Adrienne Perovich, MPA, and other collaborators at the New School.
 The study looked at funding disparities for grassroots environmental & climate justice organizations in the Gulf South and Midwest regions, and sought to identify opportunities for greater equity and alignment between the philanthropic community and grassroots organizers.